ultralytics/ultralytics/examples/YOLOv8-ONNXRuntime-CPP/README.md

 ret = p->RunSession(img, res);
 ```

-This repository should work for YOLOv5 as well which need a permute operator to the output of yolov5 model, but they have not been realized.
+This repository should also work for YOLOv5, which needs a permute operator for the output of the YOLOv5 model, but this has not been implemented yet.